benjs/nfnets_pytorch/README.md

 |  Top-1 accuracy Brock et al. | 83.6 | 84.7 | 85.1 | 85.7 | 85.9 | 86.0 | 86.5 |
 |  Top-1 accuracy this implementation | 82.82 | 84.63 | 84.90 | 85.46 | TBD | TBD | TBD |

 All credits go to the authors of the [original paper](https://arxiv.org/abs/2102.06171).
-This repo is heavily inspired by their JAX implementation in the [official repository](https://github.com/deepmind/deepmind-research/blob/master/nfnets/).
+This repo is heavily inspired by their nice JAX implementation in the [official repository](https://github.com/deepmind/deepmind-research/blob/master/nfnets/).
 Visit their repo for citing.

 ## Get started
 ```